jungyoon-cv/cosmos-transfer1/examples/training_cosmos_transfer_7B_sample_AV.md

 This will update the maximum training iterations to 100 (default in the registered experiments: 999999999) and checkpoint saving frequency to 50 (default: 1000).

 **Saving Checkpoints and Resuming Training.**
 During the training, the checkpoints will be saved in the below structure.
-Since we use TensorParallel across 8 GPUs, 8 checkpoints will be saved each time.
+The number of `*_model_mp_*.pt` files equals the tensor parallel size used for training.

 ```
 checkpoints/cosmos_transfer1_pretrain/CTRL_7Bv1_sampleAV/CTRL_7Bv1pt3_t2w_121frames_control_input_lidar_block3_pretrain/checkpoints/